sylsta/win_mtp/README.md

 Accessing the filesystem of MTP devices (Smartphones, MP3-Player, etc.) on Windows with python.

-In the win_mtp directory there are two modules.
+In the win_mtp directory there are three modules.
+- win_access.py
-- access.py
+- linux_access
 - dialog.py

 For detailed description see (https://heribert17.github.io/win_mtp/)

 Tested with:
-* Python 3.10 and above
+* Python 3.12 and above
 * comptypes 1.2.0
-* Windows 10
+* Windows 10 / 11
+* Linux Mint, Zorin

-## access.py
+## win_ access.py
 This modules implements the access to the Windows WPD functions to read and write MTP devices like smartphones, tablets. etc.

+## linux_ access.py
+This modules implements the access to read and write MTP devices like smartphones, tablets. etc. from Linux

 ## dialog.py
 Dialog.py implements a directory searcher in tkinter that shows the attached MTP devices and there directories.